Better Late Than Never: Formulating and Benchmarking Recommendation Editing: Experiments

-In real-world recommendation editing, the number of explicit editing pairs is often uncertain and impacts recommendation editing differently.
-We assess this effect on recommendation editing performance metrics.
-Figure \ref{fig:num} shows how the ES, EC, EP, and EA metrics fluctuate with varying numbers of explicit editing pairs, particularly when editing the XSimGCL model on the QB-video dataset.
-The EFT method consistently excels in ES, while regularization-based and replay-based approaches maintain stability in ES.
-Conversely, methods like SML and EGNN exhibit worsening performance with more editing pairs.
-For EC and EP, most methods show an increase in EC and a decrease in EP with more pairs, due to the additional collaborative information complicating the editing task, thus degrading EP performance.
+In real-world recommendation editing scenarios, the number of explicit editing pairs encountered is often uncertain, and their quantity can significantly impact model editing methods.
+We explore the impact of the number of explicit editing pairs on the performance metrics of model editing.
+Figure \ref{fig:num} illustrates how the ES, EC, EP, and EA metrics change for different methods as the number of explicit editing pairs varies, specifically for editing the XSimGCL model trained on the QB-video dataset.
+From the perspective of ES, the EFT method consistently maintains the best editing capability.
+Existing well-performing regularization-based and replay-based approaches also remain stable in terms of ES, while poorly performing methods like SML and EGNN see further declines in performance as the number of explicit editing pairs increases.
+From the perspectives of EC and EP, the majority of methods show a trend of increasing EC and decreasing EP with more explicit editing pairs.
+This is because more explicit editing pairs can provide more collaborative information but also increase the difficulty of editing, leading to a sacrifice in EP performance.
 For EA, EFT maintains 100\% accuracy, whereas other methods decline as editing pairs increase.
 The L2 method uniquely shows opposite trends in EC and EP and suffers the most in EA, likely due to its overly stringent constraints.